AndKaminer/ml-implementations/README.md

 ## Architecture:
 ![Diagram](MLServingDiagram.png)
 Flask backend serving models.
 Some frontend where you can upload data to a method.
-Containerize in docker and server in AWS
+Containerize in docker and serve in AWS

 ## Functioning ML Methods:
 - Logistic Regression